 Imagine Earth’s ecosystems as an analogy of your own inner world.
 Over days and weeks and seasons and years, there may be different kinds of trees or plants or animals in different forests and deserts and oceans.
 But the ecological functions that make up that forest and keep each ecosystem thriving are continuous and conserved.
 In other words, our microbiomes are all vastly different from one another, but the functions they maintain for our health are relatively similar.
 Whatever microbes exist within us, they’ve evolved to be there.

 So how do I make sure my microbiome is healthy?

 What you can ask is this—are my bacteria working optimally with my body to perform the functions critical to my health?
 How can I support my microbiome in the daily choices I make?
-Is the antibiotic my doctor just prescribed absolutely necessary?
-Am I eating for myself or also for my 38,000,000,000,000 within?
+Am I eating for myself or also for my 38,000,000,000,000 bacteria within?
 Should I be incorporating probiotics and prebiotics into my routine?

 The study of the microbiome radically redefines our sense of self.
-Where we once thought ourselves fully human, we now know we are in fact, superorganisms, walking talking ecosystems—half human, half microbial.
+Where we once thought ourselves fully human, we now know we are in fact, superorganisms—walking, talking ecosystems—half human, half bacterial.